 Elba Island or “Chill the fuck out”

-“Close to what?”, I asked with obvious curiosity.
-“To live in the now.”
 Again – I was slightly startled.
-I thought about Tomasz from the camino and his knowing smile.
+I thought about Tomasz, the guy from the camino and his knowing smile.
 This definitely rattled me: “I just spent two hours drifting over the surface of the mediterranean sea and you are telling me I’m not living in the ‘now’?
 Are you kidding me?”
-This is what I wanted to reply, but all I said was: “I feel quite relaxed to be honest.”
+This was what I wanted to reply, but all I said was: “I feel quite relaxed to be honest.”

 Still – deep inside of me I knew what he was talking about.
-Even if I thought “I’m relaxed”, I wasn’t.
-The chatterbox in my head was constantly rattling.
+Even though I thought “I’m relaxed!” – I wasn’t.
+The chatterbox in my head was rattling.
 My mind always found things to deal with to create this invisible barrier between me and the now.

-But at least the universe managed to pull out some magic trick to let me face my lesson again and again and again: to let go and go with the flow.
+But at least the universe managed to pull out some magic tricks to let me face my lesson again and again and again: to let go and go with the flow….

 “What are you running away from?”